chaudhryjunaid/setup-my-linux/README.md

-# setup-fedora-workstation
+# setup-my-linux
 An collection of ansible playbooks for setting up your favorite linux distribution.
+Use this as a starting point for your own config, or replicate my setup as-is if you like.

+## Disclaimer
+This repo has not been updated in a while and developer setups for some of the tools like neovim have changed significantly.
+But you can fork this repo and use it as a starting point.

+I do not have enough available time to update the setup in this repo currently.

 ## Requirements
 - ansible